 epd.display(epd.buffer)

-The display imagination is finished.
-We can send it to sleep, as e-paper technology can keep the shown information even in sleep mode and even without a power supply:
+The display paging is finished.
+We can send it to sleep, as the e-paper technology can keep the shown information even in sleep mode and even without a power supply:

 epd.sleep()

-A 10 seconds time sleep is kept here, in order to make it possible for you to send an interrupt (if required, for debugging) before sending also the Raspberry PI Pico to sleep:
+A 10-second time sleep is kept here, to make it possible for you to send an interrupt (if required, for debugging) before sending the Raspberry PI Pico to a deep sleep mode:

 time.sleep(10)